tombrille/svelteplot/src/routes/marks/arrow/+page.md

 title: Arrow mark
 ---

+The Arrow mark draws arrows connecting two points in data space.
+This versatile mark is useful for:

+- Showing transitions or changes between two states (like in before/after comparisons)
+- Visualizing flows, movements, or progressions
+- Creating network/graph visualizations when connecting nodes
+- Annotating charts with directional information

-The arrow mark is useful for connecting two points in data space with an arrow.
-If you want to control the arrow length and angle directly, consider using the [vector](/marks/vector) mark instead.
+If you want to control the arrow length and angle directly rather than using data coordinates, consider using the [vector](/marks/vector) mark instead.

 Metro dataset: